Superman/Batman: Mike Johnson and Michael Green

-In "Super/Bat" (issues #53–56), Johnson and Green are joined by Rags Morales for a story about Superman's powers being transferred to Batman during a battle with the Silver Banshee.
+In "Super/Bat" (issues #53–56), Johnson and Green are joined by Rags Morales for a story about Superman's powers being transferred to Batman during a battle with Silver Banshee.
 Batman revels in his new powers and uses them to bring complete fear and order to Gotham's criminal underworld and eventually sets his sight on the rest of the world.
 Superman meanwhile, tries to lead a normal life as a husband and journalist.
 Their allies realized that the power switch has a psychological side effect to both men, as Batman's behavior becomes increasingly aggressive and Superman himself becomes emotionally depressed despite living the life he has always wanted, realizing that the transfer was the result of a curse that would give each man what they had always wanted, while simultaneously rendering them incapable of using it properly.
-With the aid of the Justice League, The Man of Steel was able to bring himself and the Dark Knight back to normal.
+With the aid of the Justice League, Superman returns himself and Batman to normal.

 In "Mash-Up" (issues #60–61), Superman and Batman meet the Justice Titans in Gothamopolis and together they must take down the city's worst villains.
 Francis Manapul is on covers and interiors for this two-parter.

 In "Sidekicked" (issue #62, illustrated by Rafael Albuquerque), Supergirl and Robin (Tim Drake) reminisce about their first mission as a team: a hostage crisis at Arkham Asylum.
-The inmates they confront include the Joker, the Scarecrow, Two-Face, Clayface, the Mad Hatter, Killer Croc, Poison Ivy and Victor Zsasz.
+The inmates they confront include the Joker, Scarecrow, Two-Face, Clayface, Mad Hatter, Killer Croc, Poison Ivy, and Victor Zsasz.

-In "Night and Day" (issue #63, illustrated by Rafael Albuquerque), Superman is forced to flee Earth when Gorilla Grodd succeeds in filling the planet's atmosphere with Kryptonite.
+In "Night and Day" (issue #63, illustrated by Albuquerque), Superman is forced to flee Earth when Gorilla Grodd succeeds in filling the planet's atmosphere with Kryptonite.
 Subsequently, Grodd conquers Earth, having used his mental abilities to control the minds of every remaining inhabitant of the planet except Batman, who resists using his mental discipline.
 This is broken when Alfred Pennyworth dies enabling Grodd to capture him.
 At Batman's execution Superman returns, now immune to the artificial Kryptonite released by Grodd thanks to Batman, and defeats the villain.
-However, this entire scenario is revealad to be a simulation created in the Batcomputer.
+However, this entire scenario is revealed to be a simulation created in the Batcomputer.